Semrush Review — All the Pros and Cons

 Assuming these figures are correct, this makes the Semrush link database one of the larger ones.

-I was curious to see how this played out in some real-world tests, so I performed some backlink analysis on some well-known sites — domains for the ecommerce platforms and design tools we typically work with — to see how Semrush fared against competitors Ahrefs and Moz when it come to surfacing referring domains.
+I was curious to see how this played out in some real-world tests however, so I performed some backlink analysis on some well-known sites — domains for the ecommerce platforms and design tools we typically work with — to see how Semrush fared against competitors Ahrefs and Moz when it come to surfacing referring domains.

 Below you’ll find the number of referring domains that I found for these sites when testing each of the three tools.